 19. Keep Cut Flowers Fresh

-To give fresh-cut flowers an extra boost, try adding one tablespoon of baking soda to a quart of water.
-This solution will help keep the flowers looking great.
+To boost the appearance of fresh-cut flowers, add one tablespoon of baking soda to a quart of water.

 20. Clean Clay Pots

-You might want to give your clay pots a good cleaning from time to time, and baking soda can come in handy.
-All you need is to make a paste with baking soda and water.
+You might want to clean your clay pots from time to time, and baking soda can help.
+To do this, make a paste with baking soda and water.

-Gently scrub the mixture into your clay pots, allow it to sit for 15 to 20 minutes, then rinse them off with clean water.
-This will help to remove any dirt buildup and also get rid of moss.
+Gently scrub the mixture into your clay pots, allow it to sit for 15 to 20 minutes, and rinse them off with clean water.
+This method will help remove dirt buildup and moss.

 21. Kill Crabgrass

-Crabgrass can be a major nuisance in any garden, so much so that getting rid of it can become an almost full-time job.
+Crabgrass can be a significant nuisance in any garden, so much so that getting rid of it can become an almost full-time job.
 This is where baking soda comes in handy.

-First, you’ll need to wet the patch where the crabgrass is.
+First, wet the patch where the crabgrass is.
 Next, sprinkle the baking soda directly on the wet crabgrass, and you should start to see results within a few days.

 Takeaway